Minnesota man faces more charges in string of sex assaults

-MINNEAPOLIS (AP) - Prosecutors have charged a Ham Lake man suspected in a string of sex crimes in the Minneapolis area in three new cases.
+MINNEAPOLIS (AP) - Hennepin County prosecutors said Friday they have filed four additional charges against a Ham Lake man suspected in a string of sex crimes in the Minneapolis area, bringing the total number of cases to nine.

-The Hennepin County Attorney’s Office on Tuesday charged Jory Wiebrand, 34, in three separate cases of criminal sexual conduct, burglary and harassment.
+Jory Wiebrand, 34, was charged with three counts of attempted criminal sexcual conduct and one count of harassment.

-The Star Tribune reports one of the new cases is for the 2015 sexual assault of Brooke Morath as she brushed snow off her car in southeast Minneapolis.
-Morath has previously spoken publicly about the attack.

-Wiebrand also was charged Tuesday with first-degree criminal sexual conduct and first-degree burglary in an August 2018 rape and robbery in the Marcy-Holmes neighborhood of Minneapolis.

 Sign up for Daily Newsletters